Adventurer Kings: Reception

 James Morgan reviewed the game in the July–August 1990 issue of Paper Mayhem, stating, "I recommend the game Adventurer Kings to all Fantasy game players."
 Adam Spatz provided a positive review in the March–April 1991 issue of Paper Mayhem, stating, "This is an excellent game with a great moderator and fast turnaround," while noting that others felt similarly, pointing to high ratings in Paper Mayhem.

+Stewart Wieck reviewed Adventurer Kings in White Wolf #27 (June/July, 1991), rating it a 4 out of 5 and stated that "AK is a very sound, well-moderated game.
+There are elements of the game that are very intriguing, and computer-users may be happy to use the support program Ark Royal makes available, but the game lacks just enough zip to keep it from rating as a 5.
+Due to the scope of the game, five orders per character per turn is sometimes just not enough.
+However, AK is ranked highly in the polls of the major PBM magazines and is very deserving of a good look, or even a three turn sample game."